George Forbes (New Zealand politician): Early life

 Forbes was born in 1869 in Lyttelton, just outside the city of Christchurch.
 Lyttelton was a bustling port town and the arrival point for settlors and others coming to Canterbury and the South Island.
-His father was Robert Forbes, a well-travelled sailor, then prosperous ships' chandler and merchant, and his mother was Annie Adamson, originally from Ireland.
-He gained his education at Lyttelton Borough School and at Christchurch Boys' High School in Christchurch.
-Forbes did not attend university.
-After finishing school he was apprenticed at the Christchurch merchant's business, Gardner and Pickering, and then worked in his father's business at Lyttelton.
-He was known for his ability at sport, particularly in athletics, as a rower with the Union Rowing Club, in sailing, as a member of the Christchurch Sailing Club, and in rugby, as a young player with the Gloucester Street Football Club and later the East Christchurch Football Club, where he captained the team when it won the Christchurch rugby championship.
-Forbes became well known in Canterbury and the other provinces as captain of the acclaimed Canterbury representative rugby team in 1892.
-He had two brothers who also played for the Canterbury representative rugby team, and he continued to play some rugby himself after later moving to Cheviot.
+His father was Robert Forbes, a well-travelled sailor, then a prosperous ships' chandler and merchant, and his mother was Annie Adamson, originally from Ireland.
+He gained his education at Lyttelton Borough School and, after the family moved to Christchurch, at Christchurch Boys' High School.
+Christchurch Boys' High School was newly established as Forbes became a student there.
+It was founded in 1881 to prepare students for enrolment at Canterbury College, now the University of Canterbury, with the two institutions co-located at the centre of Christchurch, in what is known today as the Christchurch Arts Centre.
+With neighbouring Hagley Park as the principal venue, Forbes excelled at sports while at Boys' High.
+Upon leaving school, he was apprenticed through his father's connections at the Christchurch merchants Gardner and Pickering, and later he was employed in his father's business at Lyttelton.
+By his teenage years he had become known regionally for his ability at sports, particularly in athletics, as a rower with the Union Rowing Club, in sailing, as a member of the Christchurch Sailing Club, and in rugby, as a young player with the Gloucester Street Football Club, and later the East Christchurch Football Club, where he captained the team when it won the Christchurch rugby championship.
+Forbes became well known to the public in Canterbury and other provinces as the captain of the acclaimed Canterbury representative rugby team of 1892.
+He had two brothers who also played for the Canterbury representative rugby team and he continued to play some rugby himself after later moving to Cheviot.